hsubramanianaks/Bridge-To-Kubernetes/samples/ingress/README.md

 kubectl apply -n todo-app-ingress -f deployment.yaml
 ```

-This is a simple deployment that exposes the frontend using a service of type `LoadBalancer`.
-Wait for all the pods to be running and for the external IP of the `frontend` service to become available.
+This is a simple deployment that exposes the frontend using nginx ingress.
+Wait for all the pods to be running and for the ingress to become available.

 If you are testing with MiniKube, you will need to use `minikube tunnel` to resolve an external IP.